greenorbitspace/hub/userguide/content/en/docs/glossary/m/marine-pollution-monitoring.md

 ---
 title: Marine Pollution Monitoring
 ref: marine-pollution-monitoring
+weight: 1
+exported_at: '2025-06-16T15:03:20.383720+00:00'
-description: 'Marine Pollution Monitoring: The systematic observation and assessment of pollutants in marine environments, aimed at understanding their sources, distribution, and impacts on marine ecosystems and human health.'
+definition: Marine pollution monitoring refers to the systematic observation and assessment of pollutants in marine environments.
+This process involves the collection of data regarding the presence and concentration of harmful substances in oceans and coastal waters, which can adversely affect marine life, ecosystems, and human health.
-notion_page_id: 214d6625-c679-8086-a054-fa224c2818d1
-exported_at: '2025-06-16T14:23:14.811577+00:00'
 tags:
 - Research
-category:
+id: GL178
+categories:
 - Space & Technology
-id: GL178
 ---